mattermost/docs/source/mobile/mobile-overview.rst

 .. note::

     - Mattermost Cloud customers must use Mattermost pre-built public apps for mobile deployment.
-    - Some features described in this guide are available only in Mattermost Enterprise.
+    - Some features described in this guide are available only in Mattermost Professional or Mattermost Enterprise.

 Decision Summary
 ----------------